Leviathan1990/TheOutorce_UnitDeveloperTool/README.md

 To use the program correctly, please read the attached documentations!

 [System requirements]
+=

-UnitDeveloper (and all the other tools I ever created or will create) built with the latest version of QT Creator IDE that supports cross-platform development.
+UnitDeveloper built with the latest version of QT Creator IDE that supports cross-platform development.
 All the required dependencies are comes with my tools, so both Windows and Linux supported natively!
-No terminal or package hunting is requred to run my tools!
+No terminal or package hunting is requred to run!

 Tested and built on: Ubuntu mate 24.04. and Windows 11.
 (64 bit).

-*   It might be possible that the whole project will be rebuilt on MacOS!

 [Knowing issues]